Local SEO for Contractors That Gets Leads

 reduce dependency on expensive lead platforms

-Many contractors spend thousands every month on paid ads or third-party lead services.
-While those platforms may generate leads, they often become expensive and unpredictable over time.
-Local SEO creates a more sustainable source of traffic and allows your business to grow organically.
+Many contractors spend thousands of dollars every month on paid ads or third party lead services.
+Those platforms can generate leads, but they often turn expensive and unpredictable over time.
+Local SEO builds a more sustainable source of traffic and lets your business grow organically instead.

 How Homeowners Search for Contractors Today

-Consumer behavior has changed dramatically over the last few years.
-Most homeowners now start their search online before contacting any construction company.
+Homeowner behavior has changed a lot over the last few years.
+Most people now search online before they ever contact a construction company.

 After searching, they usually check: